 It may seem a bit boring and a little over the top, but even the smallest garden project requires careful planning.
-Whether you’re a contractor re-designing a local park or a home owner simply rejuvenating your garden, careful planning means success when it comes to nature landscaping.
+Whether you’re a contractor re-designing a local park or a homeowner simply rejuvenating your garden, careful planning means success when it comes to nature landscaping.

 One of the key things to understand about nature, plant life, trees etc., is that nothing happens suddenly.
 There was never an instance in the wild where a tree finds itself 10meters to the left, where a bush transforms into the shape of an elephant or a Duranium ends up spontaneously in Huddersfield.

 A sudden change to a plant or its environment can do some serious damage if done so at the wrong time of year.
-Careful planning can allow you to make sudden changes that don’t appear sudden to the plant and stops it from dying a little while after the change.
+Careful planning can allow you to make sudden changes that don’t appear sudden to the plant and can stop it from dying a little while after the change.

 Methodically Pre-cutting the roots closer to the base of plants and trees that you wish to transplant is a great way of gradually changing the plant’s environment without shocking it.
 When you are ready to move the plant, it already has all of its roots in a confined space and will be easier to transplant.